 Why is critical thinking important

-Critical thinking is one of the most essential cognitive skills because it teaches us how to use discipline and logical skills to solve problems.
+Critical thinking is one of the most valuable cognitive skills because it allows us to use discipline and logical skills to solve problems.
 It is also important for a child’s brain and cognitive development.
 These skills are necessary in getting a child ready to understand how things work in the real world and come up with creative ideas.

 Besides gaining problem-solving skills, being able to think independently will allow your child to resist peer pressure, form their own opinions and trust their own thinking when they are asked to do things they don’t want to do.